LTUC/amman-dotnet-401d2/Lectures/Class03/README.md

       1.

 1. **System I.O Library**

+- The `File` class is a built in class library inside C#.
+You can get all types of information about the file from this object.
+- Directory is similiar.

+#### Stream
+- A stream is a sort of pipeline or channel of bytes flowing through your program.
+- A stream is an object, and like all objects streams have data and methods. the methods allow you to performa actions such as opening, closing, and flushing (clearing) the stream.

+- Most streams flow in only one direction.
+Each strem is either an input or output stream.
+- You may even open several streams at once to read a file (input stream), seperate the data from valid/invalid (2 output streams),

+1. *StreamReader* - Text input from a file
+2. *StreamWriter* - text output to a file
+3. *FileStream* -  used alone for bytes with either StreamReader and StreamWriter for text. used for either input or output to a file.

    1. Create an external text file
       1. Declare where your file will be created
          ```csharp